yamcodes/product-details-fetcher/README.md

 # product-details-fetcher

+## Prerequisites
+This project uses sqlite3, to simplify the development of an SQL database.
+In production, it is recommended to switch to PostgreSQL or MySQL.
+To run this project, please make sure you have sqlite3 installed.
+If you have a macOS, it is installed by default.
 ## Install & Run
 1. Run `virtualenv venv` (or `python -m virtualenv venv`)
 2. On Linux/macOS, `source  venv/bin/activate`, on Windows, `venv/bin/activiate`